 Entrepreneurial idea-related engineering or science technical courses at the 5000 or 6000 level with advisor consultation and approval.

 Note: For students working on healthcare-related entrepreneurial ideas, one of the Technical Core Courses must be BME 6086-020 - Entrepreneurship Life Sciences.
-Two “electives” (3 credits each) are required for the remaining required credits, which can be chosen from a list of entrepreneurial/business classes offered at either Trinity College or UConn.
+Two “electives” (3 credits each) are required for the remaining required credits, which can be chosen from a list of entrepreneurial/business classes.

 Entrepreneurial Elective Courses (6 credits)